 Museum de Orsay is excellent

-For an excellent panorama go to the top of the skyscraper near at Montparnesse Station about 10 years ago
+For an excellent panorama go to the top of the skyscraper near at Montparnesse Station over 10 years ago